obniz/obniz/doc/ad.md

 }
 ```
 ## [await] getWait()
-Measure voltage once. and return it's value.
+This measures the voltage just once and returns its value.
-This function will pause until ad result arrive to your js.
+This function will pause until ad result arrives to your js.

 ```Javascript
 // Javascript Example